 Please see my group therapy page for further information.

-As an LGB &T and Kink sensitive therapist, I also specialise with the following alternative sexualities, genders & lifestyles including the hetrosexual community:
+As a Gender, Sexual and Relationship Diversity therapist as well as a Kink sensitive therapist, I also specialise with the following alternative sexualities, genders & lifestyles including the heterosexual community:

 Issues addressed include: